rcarmo/digital-signage-client/README.md

 * reboot

+## SD CARD IMAGES

+Due to popular demand, I have to state that there are none publicly available yet.
+Still, if there were, they'd be sized for a 4GB SD card (purely out of cost considerations) and could be created by doing something like:

+        # a 4GB image has 3904897024 bytes, and we can write it via rdisk devices faster
+        sudo dd of=/dev/rdisk2 if=~/Desktop/signage.raw.img bs=4m count=931

 ## ON LOGGING

 Note that the app has built-in support for diagnostics logging (which is kept in RAM and can be sent back to the server if so desired).
 This is set up as the `ram` logger in `config.json.dist`.